ryandrewjohnson/react-localize-redux/README.md

 store.dispatch(setGlobalTranslations(json));
 ```

-As mentioned above translations are stored in json files.
+As mentioned above translation content is stored in json files.
 Each json file requires that there be
-a property for each supported language, where the property name would match the key passed to `updateLanguage`.
+a property for each supported language, where the property name would match the language key passed to [updateLanguage]().

 ```json
 {